a-flyleaf/ygbtdm/au/vii.md

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>The other, Addison, isn't having it.</figcaption></figure>

-It only makes sense, argues Gary, to proceed; they've come so far.
+It only makes sense, argues Gary, to keep going; they've come so far---

 But, Addison insists, they're already further out than they should be.
 They should turn around and try to find their way home.